refiaozturk/Machine_Learning_Projects/README.md

 **✍️ 05 - Handwritten Digit Recognition Project**: This project explores the classification of handwritten digits using SVC, Decision Tree, and Random Forest algorithms, highlighting their comparative performance and accuracy.

+**🚢 06 - Titanic Survival Prediction Project**: This project analyzes the Titanic dataset to predict passenger survival rates using machine learning models such as XGBoost, GradientBoost, and AdaBoost.
+Feature engineering, data visualization, and evaluation metrics like F1-score, accuracy, ROC-AUC, and PRC are used to assess model performance.

+**🪖 07 - Soldier Race Classification Project**: This project aims to classify soldiers' ethnicities (White, Black, Hispanic) based on anthropometric measurements from the ANSUR II dataset.
+It explores supervised machine learning techniques, including Logistic Regression, SVC, Random Forest, AdaBoost, XGBoost, LightGBM, CatBoost, and Gradient Boosting.
+The project also addresses class imbalance using SMOTE and evaluates models for optimal performance.

 ## 🗂️ Structure

 1. **Data Preparation and EDA**🧹📂: